Sound technical content, curated with aloha by

 2003

-We are a paranoid society which places far too much belief in the sketchiest of theories as long as they're scary enough (Toxic Timebomb in Your Kitchen! - News at 11); they are all instantly accepted and rarely demonstrated.
-But if Diet A is labeled worthless and diet B a healthful life style, then the positions reversed, back and forth, almost every other month, and we can't decide whether the carefully monitored things I listed above and ingested daily are good or bad for us, shall we honestly worry about very casual exposure to heated zinc?
+We are a paranoid society because both politicians and media profit greatly from making us so ("Toxic Timebomb in Your Kitchen! - stay tuned for News at 11"); so sketchy ideas are accepted but rarely demonstrated.
+Rather, Diet A is labeled worthless and diet B a healthful life style, then the positions reversed, back and forth, almost every other month.
+If we can't decide whether the carefully monitored things I listed above and ingested daily are good or bad for us, shall we honestly worry about very casual exposure to heated zinc?

 What shall we make things of?
-Better not use aluminum!
-Steer clear of nickel!
+Better not use aluminum -- Alzheimers.
+Steer clear of nickel -- nickel itch!
 Don't use zinc!
 Copper and silver are powerful biocides that must be avoided.
-Rusty bare steel, forget it!
-Chrome?
-Don't be crazy.
-Concrete?
-Silicosis.
-Wood?
-Harbors bacteria.
-Vinyl?
-Carcinogenic vapors.
-Asbestos?
-Get real.
+Rusty bare steel -- forget it!
+Chrome? -- don't be crazy.
+Concrete? -- silicosis.
+Wood? -- harbors bacteria.
+Vinyl? carcinogenic vapors.
+Asbestos? -- get real.
 Is cobalt safer than nickel?
-Probably until diets A and B reverse places.
+Probably until diets A and B reverse places again.

 We need to watch the biggies which it is hard to argue the dangers of: mercury, lead, and cadmium.
-And keep our eyes open for a fourth baddie, and maybe then a fifth.
-But our government throws wheelbarrows full of money at beltway bandit "researchers" in return for disproportionate campaign contributions (clever racket), who have been on the road of diminishing returns for decades, looking harder and harder for the slimmest of possible risks to scare us to extend their grants; our politicians make hay "protecting" us from the specter of toxic hobgoblins; and the TV networks keep us watching by warnings of impending calamity.
+And keep our eyes open for a fourth true baddie, and after that maybe a fifth.
+But our government throws wheelbarrows full of money at beltway bandits in return for disproportionate campaign contributions (clever racket: for each $1 donated, get a grant for $100).
+They've been on the road of diminishing returns for decades, looking harder & harder for the slimmest of possible risks to scare us in order to extend their grants; our politicians make hay "protecting" us from the specter of toxic hobgoblins; and the TV networks keep us watching by warnings of impending calamity.
 Only an opinion.

 Ted Mooney, P.E.